-If you are a prospective accountant in North Carolina, you’re lucky: the state boasts around 100 colleges and universities that offer accounting programs at all levels.
+If you’re interested in working in North Carolina accounting, you’re in luck!
+The state boasts around 100 colleges and universities that offer accounting programs at all levels.
 Some of these are among the best-known in the country in terms of quality and reputation.

 Schools such as Wake Forest University, the University of North Carolina and North Carolina State University ranked highly in the 2013 Public Accounting Report survey of accounting professors.
-In 2013, U.S. News listed Duke University as 8th in the country, Wake Forest as 27th and the University of North Carolina as the 30th in its national ranking.
-What is more, Wake Forest University CPA exam pass rates consistently top nationwide statistics.
+In 2013, U.S. News listed Duke University as 8th in the country, Wake Forest as 27th, and the University of North Carolina as the 30th in its national ranking.
+What’s more, Wake Forest University CPA exam pass rates consistently top nationwide statistics.

 Tips for Choosing the Right Accounting Program

-It is well-known that a degree can only get you so far – but an accounting program is not just a degree.
+It’s well-known that a degree can only get you so far.
+However, an accounting program isn’t just a degree.
 Your whole career may depend on the skills you acquire during your college years, the practical experience you get to add to your CV, and the contacts you make in the business community.
-Top recruiters such as the Big Four are known to target graduates of the most prestigious accounting schools, so don’t take this decision lightly!
+Top recruiters such as the Big Four are known to target graduates of the most prestigious accounting schools.
+Therefore, you shouldn’t take this decision lightly!

-But classroom teaching is not enough to kick-start your career – you will need to prove to potential employers that you are well-equipped for the challenges of a real-world job.
-Choose a program that will allow you to gain practical experience through extra-curricular activities, involvement in student organizations and field-related competitions, field study projects, volunteering and internships.
-A school that has strong links with the business community and that is visited by the top recruiters in accounting will also give you a competitive edge.
+But state board-approved classroom teaching is not enough to kick-start your career.
+Additionally, you’ll need to prove to potential employers that you are well-equipped for the challenges of a real-world job.
+Choose a program that will allow you to gain practical experience through extra-curricular activities.
+Look into involvement in student organizations and field-related competitions, field study projects, volunteering, and internships.
+A school that has strong links with the business community visited by the top recruiters in accounting will also give you a competitive edge.

 How to Become an Accountant or CPA